• Home

 I've included each set of coloured words that your child brings home with their reading each night.
 It is important your child continues to practice words they have learnt previously as well as continuing to learn new words when they are ready.

+You could make the words they are practicing into flash cards, or with any of the different hands-on activities listed below.
 Select 6 sight words your child is working on, write them next to the pictures of the dice.
 Your child then rolls a die and practices writing the word in the box beside it.

 Writing